-You can submit supplemental material at any time before the deadline; material will be matched when you submit your online application.
+You can submit supplemental material before the deadline; the material will be matched when you submit your online application.

 If you are a re-applicant, all materials listed above are required again, including letters of recommendation.
 If test scores are less than five years old, we may be able to reinstate them.
 Please send an email to email@example.com for more information on reapplying.

 General application requirements

 Q: What are the required tests for admissions?

 A: Normally, there are two required tests for admissions, the GRE and TOEFL.
 We do NOT accept any other language proficiency exams at this time.